ibm-cloud-docs/discovery-data/chat-choose-project.md

 # Choosing the right project type for a chatbot
 {: #chat-choose-project}

-For a straightforward solution to deliver answers from a virtual assistant that is built with {{site.data.keyword.conversationshort}}, choose the *Conversational Search* project type.
-For more complex use cases, consider using the *Document Retrieval* project type.
+If the *Conversational Search* project type isn't providing the best answers and you want to understand why, switch to using a *Document Retrieval* project type.
 {: shortdesc}

-When you create a project to support a chatbot, you must choose the type of project to store your data collections.
 Most often, the *Conversational Search* project type is the right choice.
 You get great results from the start, and when you enable extra features like *Emphasize the answer*, the answers are clear and concise.
-For advanced use cases, where you have complex data or need to return long answers, you can evaluate whether using a *Document Retrieval* project type is a better fit.
+However, for advanced use cases, or if you want to be able to troubleshoot issues, a *Document Retrieval* project type might be a better fit.

 To help you choose the right {{site.data.keyword.discoveryshort}} project type, review the project type differences that are described in the following table.